-Chinese New Year 2024 will fall on Saturday, February 10th, 2024, starting a year of the Dragon.
-As a public holiday, Chinese people will get 7 days off from work from February 9th to February 15th in 2024.
+Chinese New Year 2026 falls on Tuesday, February 17th, starting a year of the Fire Horse.
+As a public holiday, Chinese people will get 8 days off from work from February 15th to February 22nd in 2026.

-What is the Chinese New Year 2024 Animal? — Dragon
+What is the Chinese New Year 2026 Animal? — Fire Horse

 The 12 animals of the Chinese zodiac are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.

-You can use our free Chinese zodiac sign calculator tool to find your zodiac animal sign and check your horoscope in 2024 on our page Chinese Zodiac.
+You can use our free Chinese zodiac sign calculator tool below to find your zodiac animal sign and check your horoscope in 2026 on our page Year of the Horse 2026: Meaning, Predictions for 12 Zodiac signs

 Why Does Chinese New Year Date Change Every Year?